“Games recently are too simple. You should die if you make one slight mistake.”

 What could have been?

 Sonic CD is technically the second game is the series being developed at the same time as Sonic 2 after Sonic Team split into two after the release of Sonic 1.
 Half of the team moved to the USA and would eventually make Sonic 2, 3 and Knuckles which would essentially build on Sonic’s 1 gameplay and introduce many staples in the Sonic series.
-However, the second half of team stayed in Japan to work on a very different Sonic game, Sonic CD which introducing some radically different idea and all sorts of crazy level design.
+However, the second half of team stayed in Japan to work on a very different Sonic game, Sonic CD which introducing some radically different ideas and all sorts of crazy level design.
 Sadly a a game like Sonic CD was never made again.
-Still, Sonic CD is a hell of a game which is easily worth £5.
+Still, Sonic CD is a hell of a game which is easily worth the £5 I paid for it.

 - Innovative Time Travel features adds so much more depth to the game